DeepaliBhardwaj/Language-Smart-Translator/README.md

-# SmartTranslator
+# Language Smart Translator

-**SmartTranslator** is a powerful, real-time translation application designed to translate text between 105 languages.
+**Language Smart Translator** is a powerful, real-time translation application designed to translate text between 105 languages.
 Built with a modern tech stack using Node.js for the backend and React.js for the frontend, this application leverages the power of Google Translate API to deliver fast and accurate translations.

 ## Features